nginxinc/nginx-azure-workshops/labs/lab2/readme.md

     Where:
     - `ssh` - is the local command to start an SSH session, or use another applcation of your choosing.
     - `azureuser` is the local user for Azure VM that you created.
-    -`@11.22.33.44` is the Public IP Addresses assinged to your Ubuntu VM.
+    - `@11.22.33.44` is the Public IP Addresses assinged to your Ubuntu VM.

-    **Note:** If you cannot connect, you likely having ssh client issues.
+    **Note:** If you cannot connect using your local machine, you likely having ssh client issues.
 You can make use of Azure CloudShell to create your vm which would create an `id_rsa` ssh key file within the `~/.ssh` directory of your Azure cloud shell.

     ![cloudshell](media/lab2-cloudshell.png)